wombleton/gitlaw-nz/acts/P/Prisoners' and Victims' Claims Act 2005.md

 *   (1) To help to determine a claim filed under [section 28][34], the Tribunal may, by making a request for the purpose to the appropriate Registrar or to the Judge Advocate General, and without paying a fee, access or search, inspect, and take or be issued with copies of or extracts from, court documents or records that---

-    *   (a) relate to criminal proceedings, proceedings of a disciplinary officer under the [Armed Forces Discipline Act 1971][102], or proceedings of the Court Martial; and
+    *   (a) relate to criminal proceedings, proceedings of a disciplinary officer under the [Armed Forces Discipline Act 1971][88], or proceedings of the Court Martial; and

     *   (b) are or may be relevant to the determination of the claim.

     (2) Those court documents or records include---

-    *   (a) criminal records kept under [section 71][146] of the Summary Proceedings Act 1957, including---
+    *   (a) criminal records kept under [section 184][135] of the Criminal Procedure Act 2011, including---

         *   (i) a reserved decision entered in those records; and